d9w/d9w.github.io/content/about.md

 author: Dennis G. Wilson
 ---

-I am a researcher and educator in artificial intelligence and data science.
-I am a full [Professor at ISAE-Supaero](https://personnel.isae-supaero.fr/dennis-wilson) (HDR and tenure in 2025).
-My research is inspired by the many forms of biological intelligence, specifically through the study of evolutionary algorithms and neural networks.
-My doctoral studies at the [Institut de Recherche en Informatique de Toulouse (IRIT)](https://www.irit.fr/) focused on the evolution of design principles for artificial neural networks.
-Prior to that, I developed my passion for evolutionary strategies and developmental models in the [Anyscale Learning For All group](https://alfagroup.csail.mit.edu/) at [CSAIL, MIT](https://www.csail.mit.edu/).
-I am interested in environmental applications of AI, which currently drives my research on using AI to [help accelerate environmental science](https://hal.science/hal-04281530/document) in the face of climate change.
+Dennis G. Wilson is a [Professor at ISAE-Supaero](https://personnel.isae-supaero.fr/dennis-wilson) of artificial intelligence and data science.
+His research is inspired by the many forms of biological intelligence, specifically through the study of evolutionary algorithms and neural networks.
+He earned his PhD at the [Institut de Recherche en Informatique de Toulouse (IRIT)](https://www.irit.fr/), focused on the evolution of design principles for artificial neural networks.
+Prior to that, he worked on evolutionary developmental models in the [Anyscale Learning For All group](https://alfagroup.csail.mit.edu/) at [CSAIL, MIT](https://www.csail.mit.edu/).
+His current work focuses on environmental applications of AI, specifically how AI can [help accelerate environmental science](https://hal.science/hal-04281530/document) in the face of climate change.

-My complete CV follows.
+A complete CV follows.
 It is also available as a [PDF](https://d9w.github.io/wilson_cv.pdf).

 <!-- Academic Positions -->
 ## Academic Positions